 Frozen shoulder: the searing pain, the sleepless nights, the inability to do basic things like get dressed or make a cup of tea or hold your child’s hand.
-It is one of the most painful and life challenging conditions I see in clinic.
-Range of motion varies a lot, but it certainly doesn’t look like the above for most people!
+It is one of the most painful and life challenging conditions I see in my clinic.

 Here are 5 quick Dos and Don’ts I offer as advice to my patients.